 - if the case is unsuccessful will you owe the attorney anything?

 - if you change lawyers will you owe anything to the lawyer?

 - does the agreement cover both the trial of the case and an appeal if necessary?

 Make sure you fully understand the agreement before you sign it.
 Take it home, think about any additional questions you may have.
 Sometimes just sleeping on it for a day or two will bring to mind more questions you would've liked answered.
 Do not feel pressured to sign right there in the lawyer's office.
 You sign it when you're comfortable and ready.
 8

-Do I Have to Go to The Lawyers Office to Get My Bicycle Accident Case Settled?
+Do I Have to Go to The Massachusetts Bicycle Accident Lawyers Office to Get My Case Settled?

 No. Many have come to know the term, TeleMedicine during the recent pandemic.
 But unlike the practice of medicine, where some things simply can’t be done through a Zoom call, TeleLaw often allows our clients to completely resolve their bike crash cases without ever requiring an in-person meeting.

 We have met new clients, settled dozens of cases, and even conducted mediations and court hearings using Zoom.

 So, if you have questions, reach out to us.
 It’s very likely we can help you from the comfort of your own home.
 9